Dendraspis/StaxripBetaDownload/README.md

 ## StaxripBetaDownload

-This small Powershell script checks and downloads the latest beta version of [StaxRip](https://github.com/staxrip/staxrip).
+This small Powershell script checks and downloads the latest beta version of [StaxRip](https://github.com/staxrip/staxrip) - at the moment only from DropBox.

 ------